Obskyur/Dygma-Defy__Profiles/README.md

   Macros
 </h2>

-- PW is my base password macro, which I will not be sharing :)
+➡️ PW is my base password macro, which I will not be sharing :) <br>
-- TODO: Macro to open chat and swap to L1 for L4?
+➡️ TODO: Macro to open chat and swap to L1 for L4? <br>

 <!-- Superkeys -->
 <h2 id="layers" align="center">